Trent Frazier: College career

 On February 8, 2018, Frazier scored a career high 32 points against Wisconsin at the State Farm Center.
 Frazier's 32 points were the third most points ever scored by a freshman in a single game in Illinois history, trailing only Deon Thomas and Kiwane Garris who are the first and second all-time leading scorers at Illinois.
 He also scored 27 points against Iowa, including a buzzer beating three to send the game into overtime.
 During his freshman season, Frazier led all Big Ten Conference freshman in scoring, assists, steals and three-pointers made per game, earning both conference All-Freshman team honors and Honorable Mention honors.
 Frazier averaged 12.5 points, 3.1 assists and 1.8 rebounds per game as a true freshman.
 As a sophomore, he averaged 13.7 points, 2.6 assists and 2.3 rebounds per game.
 Frazier served in a complementary role to Ayo Dosunmu as a junior, averaging 9.1 points and 1.9 assists per game.
 During the 2021–22 season Frazier reached the #5 spot on Illini men's basketball career scoring list.
 He was named to the Second Team All-Big Ten.

 Professional career

 On June 10, 2022, Frazier signed a contract with Serbian team FMP for the 2022–23 season.

+Zenit Saint Petersburg (2023–present)

+On February 2, 2023, Frazier signed with Zenit Saint Petersburg of the VTB United League.
+As part of the team, Trent became the silver medalist of the Russian Cup and was recognized as the "Most Valuable Player of the Final Four" of the tournament[6].
+In July 2023, Frazier extended his contract with Zenit[7].

+In the 2023/2024 season, Frazier became the bronze medalist of the VTB United League and the Russian Championship, as well as the winner of the VTB United League Super Cup[10].
+In the Russian Cup, Trent became the winner of the tournament and for the second time was recognized as the "Most Valuable Player of the Final Four"[11].

-On February 2, 2023, Frazier signed a contract with Russian team Zenit for the end of season.
+In June 2024, Frazier signed a new 3-year contract with Zenit[12].

+In the 2024/2025 season, Frazier became the bronze medalist of the VTB United League Super Cup.

+In February 2025, Frazier was recognized as the "Most Valuable Player" of the VTB United League.
+Trent's averages at the end of the month were 17.5 points, 5.0 assists, 2.0 rebounds, 1.0 interceptions and 19.5 points in the performance rating[14].